janwilmake/blog/2017/groningen-digital-nomads.md

 date: 2017-06-30
 modified_at: 2017-06-30
 tags: [digital-nomad, coworking, travel, europe, entrepreneurship]
+description: Five compelling reasons why Groningen, Netherlands is an underrated destination for digital nomads, from affordable living and great coworking spaces to vibrant nightlife and a high concentration of talented students.
 ---

 # 5 Reasons why Groningen is underrated as a place for Digital Nomads